hollowaytape/last-armageddon/last_armageddon.md

 			* isopatch hikou.lst LA7.iso /M1
 			* (can rename hikou.lst to anything)
 			* Hm.
 This worked once but it's been crashing without patching the iso all the other times.
 Need to investigate further.

+# Mapping
+## Track2.bin (track 2 with headers)
+(0x9448, 0x1373c),   # encyclopedia
+Lots of headers in there, sometimes interrupting the string.
+Need to test out editing/reinserting the un-headered iso instead.

+## track2.iso (no headers)
+(0x8000, 0x11000) - a segment of encyclopedia, gets interrupted at 0x11000
+(0x1124b, 0x11275) - main menu?
+(0x14000, 0x16000) - debug menus
+(0x21130, 0x2c950) - rest of encyclopedia

+# A weird pattern I noticed
+* There's a pattern around 0x1c7490 (in track2.bin) where there's 00*8, then roughly 0x100 later, FF*8.
+This occurs every 2352 bytes.
+Is this a header to ADPCM or something?
+	* The 2352 is definitely related to some CD thing.

+# More problems
+* Reinserting by full 0x930 tracks doesn't seem to work.
+The changes are getting overwritten again.